 Foodies and design enthusiasts flock to Granville Island, one of the city’s shining examples of urban revitalization.
 What was once an industrial area was cleaned up in the 1970s and transformed into a thriving home for more than 300 businesses including artisans, food purveyors and designers.

-At the covered Granville Island Public Market, tempting scents of fresh-baked bread, rich espresso and just about every kind of fare you might crave blend together to create a feast for the senses.
-For an expert’s take, engage one of Edible Canada’s knowledgeable guides, who will lead you on a memorable tasting.
-Hunting for something stronger?
+At the covered Granville Island Public Market, tempting scents of fresh-baked bread, rich espresso, and just about every kind of fare you might crave blend together to create a feast for the senses.
 Stop by The Liberty Distillery and sample artisanal gin, vodka, and whisky made from 100% organic British Columbia grains.
 To see one example of the many designer wares on the island, visit the Granville Island Hat Shop, which has been selling stylish hats for more than 30 years.

 Visit Stanley Park